Fundamental Limits of Distributed Linearly Separable Computation under Cyclic Assignment: Introduction

+The distributed linearly separable computing framework operates in three stages.
+First, the master assigns to each worker a subset of $\Msf = \frac{\Ksf}{\Nsf}(\Nsf - \Nsf_{\rm r} + \msf)$ datasets, ensuring robustness against up to $\Nsf - \Nsf_{\rm r}$ stragglers; a widely adopted approach is the cyclic assignment.
+Each worker then computes local messages from its assigned datasets and transmits a coded response to the master.
+Finally, the master decodes the desired linear combinations after receiving responses from any $\Nsf_{\rm r}$ workers.
+In conclusion, the framework focuses on characterizing the fundamental tradeoff between computation cost $\Msf$ and communication cost $\Rsf$.
+(The detailed system parameters will be discussed in Section~\ref{sec:system})

-In the literature, various works have been proposed for the above distributed linearly separable computation problem with different system parameters $(\msf$, $\Ksf_{\rm c})$: \begin{itemize} \item $\Ksf_{\rm c}=1$.
+In the literature, various works have been proposed for the above problem with different system parameters: \begin{itemize} \item $\Ksf_{\rm c}=1$.
 When $\Ksf_{\rm c}=1$, the distributed linearly computation problem reduces to the distributed gradient descent problem proposed in~\cite{pmlr-v70-tandon17a}.
-When the computation cost is minimum (equal to $\frac{\Ksf}{\Nsf}(\Nsf-\Nsf_{\rm r}+1)$), the optimal communication was characterized in~\cite{pmlr-v70-tandon17a}.
-For the general computation cost, distributed gradient descent schemes were proposed in~\cite{CCG, Short-dot}, which are optimal under the constraint of linear coding.
+When the computation cost is minimum ($\Msf = \frac{\Ksf}{\Nsf}(\Nsf-\Nsf_{\rm r}+1)$), the optimal communication was characterized in~\cite{pmlr-v70-tandon17a}.
+For the general computation cost $(\Msf = \frac{\Ksf}{\Nsf}(\Nsf-\Nsf_{\rm r}+\msf), \msf > 1)$, distributed gradient descent schemes were proposed in~\cite{CCG, Short-dot}, which are optimal under the constraint of linear coding.